 My reduce alcohol hypnosis program is designed for people that wish to regain control over alcohol.
-It is designed for people that have fallen into a learnt pattern of drinking alcohol to excess.
+It is designed for people that have fallen into a pattern of drinking alcohol to relieve stress.

 It’s pretty easy to fall into the trap of drinking at the end of a work day.
 It is a fast mechanism to superficially reduce stress in the short term.
 The problem is, it increases stress over the long term.